wesleytian/wesleytian.com/posts/about.md

 building.

 > I think this is a great point.
-If you occasionally blog about what you've been learning, or open source a small module, great things happen.
+If you occasionally blog about what you've been learning, or open-source a small module, great things happen.

 > You become a more interesting person (at least in the context